besp9510/dma_pwm/README.md

 $ sudo make install
 ```

+To use dma_pwm.c in your project, simply include the header file `dma_pwm.h` and link to the shared library `-ldmapwm`.

 #### Uninstall
 At anytime, to uninstall dma_pwm.c, use the same Makefile used for compiling or a Makefile generated using the configuration script with the same options as root or with root privileges.